kubedb/docs/docs/guides/zookeeper/backup/kubestash/logical/index.md

 ## Backup ZooKeeper

-KubeStash supports backups for `ZooKeeper` instances across different configurations, including Standalone and HA Cluster setups.
-In this demonstration, we'll focus on a `ZooKeeper` using HA cluster configuration.
+KubeStash supports backups for `ZooKeeper` instances across different configurations, including Standalone and ZooKeeper Ensemble setups.
+In this demonstration, we'll focus on a `ZooKeeper` using ZooKeeper Ensemble configuration.
 The backup and restore process is similar for Standalone configuration.

 This section will demonstrate how to backup a `ZooKeeper`.
 Here, we are going to deploy a `ZooKeeper` using KubeDB.
 Then, we are going to backup this into a `s3` bucket.
 Finally, we are going to restore the backup up data into another `ZooKeeper`.